How To Plan An Overnight SUP Trip

 That’s all there is to it.
 You’ll be good to go in three simple steps.
 Remember that any additional time you spend preparing will pay off when you eventually get to go paddleboarding.
 In fact, you may soon realize that planning an SUP trip is exciting.

-Have fun out there, and don’t forget to share your adventure with us on Instagram @surfstarup_official #surfstarup
+Don’t forget to share your adventure with us on Instagram @surfstarup_official to get featured!